das2000sidd/challenge/README.md

 plink –vcf vcf_file –snps-only –recode-bimbam –out vcf_bimbam

-5. A user sends you a small number of chromosome and positions in build 38 that they want to know the rsID of.
-    - What is missing from their request?
-What kind of unexpected output can they expect?
-    - Given [this file](data/rand.chrpos.txt), honour their request using the Ensembl REST API.
-    - Do the same, but offline, using the dbSNP r.150 VCF file.
-    - What would change if these positions were in build 37?
-    - If the user sends you 7,000 such chromosome positions, how would the above methods perform?
-Do you know of any alternatives?
 6. How would you change the chromosome numbers in the file above to chromosome names (e.g. "chr1" instead of "1")?
     - How would you change the names back to the original?
 Would your solution work if an additional column containing text of arbitrary length and content is appended at the left of the file?
     - These positions are extracted from a VCF.
 Convert this file to the BED format.